Facundo-T/Facundo-T/README.md

-- 👋 Hi, I’m @Facundo-T
+- 👋 Hi, I’m @Facundo.
-- 👀 I’m interested in IT.
+- Full stack MERN
+- QA Tester
+- Full Time IT Support
-- 🌱 I’m currently learning Full Stack MERN
+- 🌱 I’m currently learning Full Stack JAVA

 <!---
 Facundo-T/Facundo-T is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.